-As I mentioned recently when I wrote about accepting my own journey, I’ve been going through a bit of a transitional period lately.
-Recognizing that enough to put it into words that I felt comfortable sharing caused me to do quite a lot of reflection and to practice some self-awareness.
+As I mentioned when I wrote about accepting my own journey, I’ve been going through a bit of a transitional period lately.
+Recognizing that enough to put it into words that I felt comfortable sharing caused me to do quite a lot of mindful reflection and to practice some self-awareness.
 It’s also got me thinking about how, despite living abroad in Spain, my life is lived mostly in English.
 My initial response to that is one of a bit of shame and disappointment in myself, but let me explain my thought process about this topic and how I’m currently feeling.

 So here’s the deal…

 I’m no longer an online English teacher, but I am a writer and that means that 7+ hours of my day are spent reading, writing, planning, or researching in English.
 I’m also actively engaged in an English-language writing community online as well as our expat community through this blog’s social accounts.
 I obviously write these articles and work with Claudia in English.
 And, on my walks when I listen to podcasts/audiobooks and at the end of the day when I want to unwind and disconnect, I regularly choose English language options (not 100% of the time, but more often than not).

 English is my native language, and it is also the native language of my husband.
 Especially during the uncertain circumstances we’re currently living, we spend a lot of our time at home, together.
 Although we can both speak Spanish perfectly well, it just doesn’t make sense for us to converse in our non-native language when our relationship is built on our shared, native English.

 In the past, at least I had my friendships with Spaniards to bolster my Spanish practice but, since I’m not seeing many people in person these days because of the pandemic, even those interactions are limited mostly to Whatsapp conversations.
 Whenever I go out to the grocery store or other essential shops, I use my Spanish but, as you can imagine, these are not exactly the most engaging or lengthy conversations.
 Basically, my life is in English.